vprtwn/benzguo.github.io/Griffbox.md

 title: Griffbox
 ---

 Griffbox was inspired by the [chromatic button accordion](http://en.wikipedia.org/wiki/Chromatic_button_accordion)'s compact keyboard layout.
 The same mapping works surprisingly well on the computer keyboard, and gives the keyboardist a far greater range than standard mappings that imitate piano keyboards.
-A chromatic button-style mapping allows 32 contiguous notes, while a standard piano-style mapping allows only 19.
+A chromatic button-style mapping can fit 32 contiguous notes, while a standard piano-style mapping allows only 19.
 Mapping computer keyboard keys to musical notes also creates a unique environment for exploring language generated melodies.

 This was one of my first personal programming projects (early 2011), built in C++ with [JUCE](http://www.juce.com/about-juce).
-You can download the original binary [here](), or check out [bayan](https://benzguo.github.io/bayan), an open source online reincarnation.
+You can download the original binary [here](/assets/griffbox.zip), or check out [bayan](https://benzguo.github.io/bayan), an [open source](https://github.com/benzguo/bayan) online reincarnation.

 I wrote a piece for Griffbox in 2012, setting text from a theme written by Gertrude Stein for her sophomore composition course at Radcliffe.
-"In a Psychological Laboratory" (December 19, 1984) is a chilling depiction of early psychophysics research, and appears to describe an early polygraph.
+"In a Psychological Laboratory" (December 19, 1984) is a chilling depiction of her experience as a volunteer in an early psychophysics experiment.

 > Next she finds herself with a complicated apparatus strapped across her breast to register her breathing, her finger imprisoned in a steel machine and her arm thrust immovably into a big glass tube.
 She is a surrounded by a group of earnest youths who carefully watch the silent record of the automatic pen on the slowly revolving drum.
 >